laineus/phavuer/README.md

 ![Phavuer](logo.png)
 ![ScreenShot](ss.png)

-Phavuer is wrapper library for [Phaser 3](https://github.com/photonstorm/phaser) with [Vue 3](https://github.com/vuejs/vue-next).
+Phavuer is a wrapper library for [Phaser 3](https://github.com/photonstorm/phaser) with [Vue 3](https://github.com/vuejs/vue-next).
-It makes able to develop games in declarative programming.
+It makes able to develop games with declarative rendering.

-- [Phavuer vs Phaser's plane API](https://codepen.io/laineus/pen/pobgxdE?editors=0010) - Compilation by example UI.
+- [Phavuer vs Phaser's plane API](https://codepen.io/laineus/pen/pobgxdE?editors=0010) - A Compilation by example UI.
 - [Phavuer Example Shooter](https://github.com/laineus/phavuer-example) - A simple shooter that written in Phavuer.
 - [Phavuer RPG Example](https://github.com/laineus/phavuer-rpg-example) - An RPG example (This is just a usage example.
 Not a completed Game.)